alexmadeathing/dilate/README.md

 * [3] Fast Additions on Masked Integers - Michael D Adams and David S Wise

 Permission has been explicitly granted to reproduce the agorithms within each paper.

+# License

+dilate is licensed under the Anti-Capitalist Software License (v 1.4).
+This means it is free and open source for use by individuals and organizations that do not operate by capitalist principles.